What is vitamin B complex and what are the benefits?

 What are the benefits of vitamin B complex?

 The B vitamins listed above are essential to maintaining good health.
-Some key areas of the body benefitted by B vitamins include:
+Some key areas of the body benefited by B vitamins include:

 - The nervous system